 Inflammation of the pancreas is painful and sometimes serious.
 Pancreatitis is usually because your dog can’t digest fats and oils.

 Pancreatitis can be either acute or chronic.
 Symptoms include lethargy, spasms, decreased appetite, diarrhea and abdominal pain.
 If you see these symptoms, it’s best to get your dog into the vet for an exam.

 Severe Gastrointestinal Upset

-If your dog has chronic, severe yellow bile vomiting … it can be a symptom of a larger gastrointestinal issue.
+If your dog is dog vomiting yellow on a regular basis, it can be a symptom of a larger gastrointestinal issue.
 This could include things like cancer, ulcers, or chronic inflammation.